 Check with your homeowners' insurer.
 You may be able to reduce your premiums if you install an upgraded roof.

-Have your roofer install asphalt shingles in mild to warm weather (70-80 degrees F is best).
-Shingles will not adhere as well and will be more prone to breakage when installed at cold temperatures.
+Have your local roofing company or roofer install asphalt shingles in mild to warm weather (70-80 degrees F is best).
+Roofing shingles will not adhere as well and will be more prone to breakage when installed at cold temperatures.